The Year's Best Biographies about Inspiring Women for Older Teen & Adult Readers!

 In the midst of the Great Depression, basketball coach Sam Babb offered hardworking young women a unique opportunity: free college education in exchange for playing on his basketball team.
 Together, they built the Cardinals, a team of talented newcomers whose passion for their sport and loyalty to their coach and one another helped them win time after time.
 Author Lydia Reeder tells a fascinating story about how these women defied common misconceptions about the inappropriateness and danger of competitive sports for women and fought their way to the top of their game.

 Betty Reid Soskin has witnessed dramatic changes to American culture in her 96 years — and she's helped to create plenty of that change, too!
-Today, she's best known as the oldest park ranger in the history of the National Park Service, who gives unique tours of the Rosie the Riveter National Park from the perspective of someone who was there.
-In this absorbing memoir, Soskin describes a life watching the course of American 20th century history, complete with tremendous strides in women's and civil rights — and a worrying re-emergence of a racist far right movement.
+Today, she's the oldest park ranger in the history of the National Park Service, sharing her perspective by leading tours of the Rosie the Riveter National Park.
+In this absorbing memoir, Soskin describes a life watching the course of American 20th century history, complete with tremendous strides in women's and civil rights.
 Conversational and fresh, this book will make you look at the world around you with new eyes.